-Company Amount of anti-dumping duties
+Company Amount of provisional measure

 Rudong Chain Works 2.4%

 All other exporters from the PRC (excluding Sichuan) 52.9%

-9. RECOMMENDATION
+9. PRELIMINARY DETERMINATION

-The Commission made a final determination that:
+The Commission made a preliminary determination that:

-- The subject product originating in or imported from the PRC is being dumped into the SACU market by all manufacturers in the PRC, excluding those manufactured by Sichuan Longchan Hongfa Chain Produce Co Ltd; - The SACU industry is suffering material injury; - There is a causal link between the dumping of the subject product and the material injury experienced by the SACU industry;
+- 1. The subject product originating in or imported from the PRC (excluding those imported from Sichuan Longchan Hongfa Chain Produce co Ltd) is being dumped into the SACU market; - 2.
+The SACU industry is suffering material injury; - 3.
+There is a causal link between the dumping of the subject product and the material injury experienced by the SACU industry;